What you can expectBy Mayo Clinic Staff

 After the procedure

-After you provide a sperm donation, the sample will be frozen (cryopreserved) and kept in quarantine for at least 180 days.
+The sample will be frozen (cryopreserved) and kept in quarantine for at least six months.
 Then you'll be tested again for infectious diseases, such as HIV.

 If you test positive for any medical conditions, you'll be notified and referred to treatment and counseling.

 - Third-party reproduction: Sperm, egg, and embryo donation and surrogacy.
 American Society for Reproductive Medicine. http://www.reproductivefacts.org/BOOKLET_Third-party_Reproduction/ Accessed May 19, 2015.

 - Ginsburg ES, et al. Donor insemination. http://www.uptodate.com/home.
 Accessed May 19, 2015.

 - Intrauterine insemination.
 American Society for Reproductive Medicine. http://www.reproductivefacts.org/FACTSHEET_Intrauterine_Insemination_IUI/.Accessed May 19, 2015.

 - Practice Committee of the American Society for Reproductive Medicine, et al. Recommendations for gamete and embryo donation: A committee opinion.
 Fertility and Sterility.
 2013;99:47.

 - What you should know — Reproductive tissue donation.
 U.S. Food and Drug Administration. http://www.fda.gov/BiologicsBloodVaccines/SafetyAvailability/TissueSafety/ucm232876.htm?utm_campaign=Google2&utm_source=fdaSearch&utm_medium=website&utm_term=sperm donation&utm_content=5.
 Accessed May 19, 2015.